 Portsmouth in the 17th century

-Early in the 17th century Portsmouth was described as a poor and beggarly town.
+Early in the 17th century, Portsmouth was described as a poor and beggarly town.
 In 1625 there was another outbreak of plague.
 But under Charles I (1625-49) Portsmouth began to regain some of its former importance.

 In 1628 one of the king’s advisers, the Duke of Buckingham was assassinated in the town.
 He was stabbed to death by a sailor called John Felton in a house on High Street.
 Felton was hanged for the crime and his body was hanged in chains on land east of the town until it decomposed as a warning to others.

-Then in 1642 came civil war between king and parliament.
+Then in 1642 came civil war between the king and parliament.
 Most of the people in Portsmouth, including the mayor supported parliament.
-But the military governor of the town, Colonel Goring supported the king and he commanded the soldiers in Portsmouth.
+But the military governor of the town, Colonel Goring supported the king and commanded the soldiers in Portsmouth.

 The navy sided with parliament and Portsmouth was blockaded by sea.
 Parliament sent men to besiege Portsmouth by land.
 Southsea Castle was taken after only token resistance.
 The guns of Southsea castle were then used to fire at the town of Portsmouth.
 On the other side of Portsmouth, the town of Gosport joined the parliamentary side.
 Here too, guns were set up and were fired at Portsmouth.

-Besieged by land and sea and with no support in the town Goring realized the situation was hopeless.
+Besieged by land and sea and with no support in the town, Goring realized the situation was hopeless.
 He decided to surrender but he obtained good terms.
 He threatened to explode a gunpowder magazine and wreck the town unless he was allowed to escape from Portsmouth unharmed.
 He was duly allowed to escape with his few supporters.

 Then in 1662 King Charles II married a Portuguese woman named Catherine of Braganza in Portsmouth.